graphopedia-xyz/graphopedia/dot-distribution-map/index.md

     author: Kyle Walker
     link:   http://personal.tcu.edu/kylewalker/immigrant-america/

+synonyms:
+  - dot density map
 ---
-Alternative name: dot density map.
-The dot distribution map is a map type that uses a dot symbol to show the presence of a feature emphasizing the distribution of values through the scatter pattern similar to a scatter plot.
+is a map type that uses a dot symbol to show the presence of a feature emphasizing the distribution of values through the scatter pattern similar to a scatter plot.

 <!--more-->